xetri/xetri.github.io/README.md

 # Avinash Pokhrel

-## Junior Backend Developer
+## Software Developer

-I am a highly motivated Junior Backend Developer with a solid foundation in Python, JavaScript, and various backend frameworks.
-I possess a proven ability to develop and maintain robust applications, complemented by hands-on experience in full-stack development and database management.
-I am eager to contribute meaningfully to innovative projects and cultivate continuous growth within a dynamic team.
+I am a Software Developer with expertise in Python, JavaScript, and modern frameworks.
+I specialize in developing scalable, efficient, and reliable applications, with a strong focus on clean architecture, performance, and continuous improvement through innovative solutions.

 ## Work Experience